Introduction

 To help prevent any attacks there is a hard cap of 10 % on the fee size.

-The Protocol Team can upgrade the PWN Config (since technically it’s a proxy) but cannot change the parameters.
+The PWNDAO can upgrade the PWN Config (since technically it’s a proxy).
 The reason for the PWN Config being upgradable is to make sure new parameters can be added in the future.

-Even in the case that the Protocol Team was a malicious entity, it could only pause the creation of new loans.
-Already running loans would be unaffected and all assets would still be completely safe.
+Even if the PWNDAO were captured and made a malicious change, it could only pause the creation of new loans.
+Existing loans would be unaffected, and all assets would still be completely safe.